 In a typical high school class, I’d have taught multiple lessons in one week.
 To keep the same pace in my middle school, that would mean two lessons per day sometimes.
 This was WAY too much.

 Rather than worry about “covering” so much material, I made sure they got solid practice with the material I had on my must-do list.
 I could still teach a lesson, but we might play a game of Scoot to practice.
-Not only is it way more fun than a worksheet, movement is even more important when kids spend extended periods of time in the same classes.
+Not only is it way more fun than a worksheet, movement is even more important when kids spend extended periods of time in the same classes with a block schedule.

 The extra practice actually allowed me to go so much deeper, so even if they were exposed to less material, they understood the core concepts as well as my high schoolers did.